 The story will be scripted and agreed on paper before shooting.
 The shoot itself might require the use of a studio or another appropriate location the affords the control needed to deliver against the script.

-Photo-stories are often distributed as printed/digital articles, slide shows, wall prints or video files.
+Photo-stories are often distributed as printed/digital articles, blogs, slide shows, posters, and video files.

 In 2021 the stock image market was worth $4.7bn and yet many of my clients can’t find images that fit with their brand identities or speak to their values.

 For these reasons many are building their own image libraries, which not only ensures they have the images they want, it also means that employees across the organisation can use those images with confidence.